The epigenesis and development of new genetic capacities

 If we look at folklore narratives or stories; many are teaching stories, as they contain wisdom and knowledge in their convoluted and colourful weavings.
 The most important one, in this particular topic, is “The Thousand and One Nights” (Alf Laylah wa Laylah), a tome of collected works whose span is over many centuries of collation.
 It tells of the courtesan Shahrzad telling stories every night to put the King or Shah in the mood to hear the sequel the following night, delaying her execution.
 (The King was in the habit of sleeping with a courtesan and having her executed the following morning!)

-There are of course many copies and variations of the story, having him Chinese in some renditions, others as some street-wise kid from Baghdad.
+There are variations of the story, having him Chinese in some renditions, others as some street-wise kid from Baghdad.
 The story setting is probably unimportant, save they are talking about the exotic.
-The content is basically the same, and I will try to paraphrase rather than tell the whole story.
+The content is the same, and I will try to paraphrase rather than tell the whole story.

 The story of Aladdin